NatSydenham/nand2tetris/README.md

 ## Project 12

-Project 12 is a work in progress - I have implemented Math, Memory and part of Screen.
+Project 12 is a work in progress - I have implemented Math, Memory, Screen, and am partway through Output.

+# HIATUS

+Likely to be taking a hiatus from this ~ having watched the videos, and understood the algorithms, I feel like I have learned what I can from here.
+I may come back to implement the exercises, but I want to work on some industry-applicable topics.
+This was a fantastic overview of computer systems, and I learned loads.
+But I think it's time to get more.. actual.